VoodooSMBus/VoodooRMI/README.md

 This driver communicates over SMBus or I2C.

 ## Supported Features
-* Force Touch emulation for clickpads (press down clickpad and increase the touched area)
+* Force Touch emulation for clickpads (press down clickpad and increase touched area)
 * Up to four finger gestures (Though it can track up to 5 fingers)
 * Buttons
 * Trackpoint